bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 ```
 ## Rollback Blender

-Use `rollback_blender.py` to switch the "current" version hosted in `your_project_name/shared/artifacts/blender` to one the older downloads, rolling back affects all users using your project.
+Use `rollback_blender.py` to switch the "current" version hosted in `your_project_name/shared/artifacts/blender` to one of the older downloads.
+Rolling back affects all users using your project.
 This is intended to be used to rollback to an older version in case of bugs in newer downloaded versions.

 ```bash
 # Linux/Mac